avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 Continuous staking introduces a mechanism that allows validators to remain staked indefinitely, without having to manually submit new staking transactions at the end of each period.

 Instead of committing to a fixed endtime upfront, validators specify a cycle duration (period) and an `AutoRestakeShares` value when they submit an `AddContinuousValidatorTx`.
 At the end of each cycle, the validator is automatically restaked for a new cycle.
-The validator (via `Owner`) may update the the auto-restake config at any time during a cycle; such updates take effect only at the end of the current cycle.
-To stop validating, the validator signals intent to exit by updating the next cycle’s period to `0`; this causes the validator to exit at the end of the current cycle and unlock the funds.
-The minimum and maximum cycle lengths follow the same protocol parameters as before (`MinStakeDuration` and `MaxStakeDuration`), and any updated period must also respect these limits (except the special value `0`, which means “stop”).
+The validator (via `Owner`) may update the auto-restake config at any time during a cycle; such updates take effect only at the end of the current cycle.
+To stop validating, the validator signals intent to stop validating by updating the next cycle’s period to `0`; this causes the validator to gracefully exit at the end of the current cycle and unlock their staked funds.
+The minimum and maximum cycle lengths follow the same protocol parameters as before (`MinStakeDuration` and `MaxStakeDuration`).

 Note: On mainnet, the current configuration is: `MinStakeDuration = 14 days` and `MaxStakeDuration = 365 days`.